Emma Biggs

 Emma Biggs (born 1956) is a London-based mosaic artist and author of a number of standard textbooks on contemporary mosaic practice.
-Having completed the large public art project, "Made in England", based on the visual culture and ideology of the pottery industry in Stoke-on-Trent (in the English midlands), her work became increasingly concerned with the ceramic industry and its social history.
+Having completed the large public art project, "Made in England", based on the visual culture and ideology of the pottery industry in Stoke-on-Trent (in the English Midlands), her work became increasingly concerned with the ceramic industry and its social history.

-As a fine artist Emma Biggs makes abstract paintings with her husband, Matthew Collings.
+As a fine artist Emma Biggs makes abstract paintings with her husband, the art-critic and artist Matthew Collings.

 Career

 The processes, formats and titles of her paintings relate to her interest in material culture.
 She has written Mosaic Techniques (Cassell, 2003) and several other books co-authored with Tessa Hunkin, who joined her after she founded the London-based Mosaic Workshop in 1988.
 Mosaic Workshop have been responsible for a number of high-profile commissions including work for some of the chapels in London's Westminster Cathedral.
 She is a regular tutor of short courses in mosaic art at West Dean College, the study centre of the Edward James Foundation.
 She also lectures at City and Guilds of London Art School.